Arthur Dove: Career

-Patronage from Duncan Phillips

 In spite of support from various members of the art community, it was often necessary for Dove to earn money through farming, fishing and commercial illustration.
 Dove's most consistent supporter was Duncan Phillips, founder of the Phillips Collection in Washington, D.C., which now holds the majority of Dove's work.
 Dove's work convinced Philips that abstract was an artistic process, not just an art style.
 Stieglitz's gallery was first visited by Phillips because of Dove, and he continued to return to see Dove's work.
-In exchange for first choice of paintings from each exhibition, Phillips paid Dove a commission of $50.00 a month.
+In exchange for first choice of paintings from each exhibition, Phillips paid Dove a stipend of $50.00 a month.
 Dove met Phillips only once in his lifetime, in 1936.
 In 1937 Phillips purchased Goin Fishin for $2,000.00, then the largest sum paid for any of Dove's work.
 Phillips also purchased “Huntington Harbor 1.”
 Dove produced about twenty-five assemblages between 1924 and 1930.

-Dove and Helen Torr

 Dove spent seven years on a houseboat called Mona with Helen Torr, known as "Reds" for the fiery color of her hair.
 Torr was also a painter.
 Although the psychological consequences benefited Dove's art, his life with Torr was difficult.
 Florence Dove had never cared about Dove's passion for art, and was more socially inclined.
 After 25 years of marriage, Dove left Florence.
 Florence would not grant him a divorce and flatly refused to let him see his son.
 When he departed, he left behind everything except his copies of Camera Work and Stieglitz's letters.

 When Florence died unexpectedly, Dove paid $250 for the funeral expenses and sent flowers, but did not go to the funeral in Geneva.
 Although distressed about her death, he was now able to see his son and marry Torr.
 For the first time in eight years, Dove met with his then nineteen-year-old son, Bill, who was also an artist.
 The two established a friendship and later in life his son helped Dove with creating a technique for silvering frames.

 Dove and Torr were not able to wed immediately as Torr had not divorced her first husband.
 They did eventually marry in April 1932 in the New York City Hall with a brief service and using a dimestore ring.
 Dove identified himself as a "frame maker" on his marriage registry.
 The 1933 Gallery 291 exhibition was the only time Stieglitz allowed Torr and Dove to exhibit together.
 "Seven Americans" brought Dove back into the coverage of major newspapers and art magazines, as well as back into the public eye.
-His work influenced later abstract landscape painters, such as Julian Hatton and Georgia O'Keeffe, in having "an unbridled love of pure, hot color."
+His work influenced later abstract landscape painters, such as Georgia O'Keeffe and Julian Hatton, in having "an unbridled love of pure, hot color."